Hardmath123/hardmath123.github.io/content/stop-teaching-beginners.md

 Why do we put so much time, money, and energy into teaching newbies computer science?

-Part of it--and it's hard to admit--is that it looks *really* good.
+Part of it---and it's hard to admit---is that it looks *really* good.
 Teaching intro CS looks like community service.
 For institutions, it's a great selling point.
 For students, it's r&eacute;sum&eacute; material.